coltonmack/4180-Room-Security-System/README.md

 	return 0;
 }
 ```
 After adding a pulldown resistor, we were able to make this work, and our code could now detect sound.
 Just as before, this compiled C program was added to our server and called from a PHP file via an AJAX request.
+This subroutine was also added to our polling function.

 ### Putting it together: